• Skip to main content

 What Is The Run Time Of A Propane Generator?

-One of the better things about propane is that it does not go bad.
-There is no shelf-life.
+There is no shelf-life in propane.
 You can stock up on your fuel supply and save it for rainy days.

 But, of course, how long your propane lasts will depend on the electricity load your generator has to cover.
-In emergency cases, think of the most important things in your home, like heating and cooling systems.
-These are necessary for survival.
+Heating and cooling systems are necessary for survival.

 But a hair dryer or coffee maker are not what I would consider essential.